FinDock Payment API

 Salesforce Objects, RecordTypes and Fields

 Since our API is created for Salesforce implementations, there are some Salesforce-specific things to take into account.
-Alongside the primitive datatypes such as String, the Payment API uses several datatypes that might be unknown to you if you are not familiar with Salesforce or the Force.com platform.
+Alongside the primitive data types such as String, the Payment API uses several data types that might be unknown to you if you are not familiar with Salesforce or the Force.com platform.
 The data types that are only applied in Salesforce contexts are Salesforce Objects (sObjects) and Record Types and fields.

 sObjects

 sObjects are objects that can be stored in the (Sales)Force.com platform database.
 They are representations of data that persists in the Salesforce database.
 Some API resources accept, or even require, sObjects.
 The Payer object, for example, requires sObjects such as Contact and Account.
 The API allows you to define these objects in requests, as shown below, where both a Contact and an Account sObject are defined.
-FinDock objects like PaymentProfile can be used in the same way, but require you to specify the fields as salesforce fields.
+FinDock objects like PaymentProfile can be used in the same way, but require you to specify the fields as Salesforce fields.

 Example body of a request for creating a Contact and an Account sObject: